-As Director of Policy Research, Samantha conducts extensive research on policies affecting speech at hundreds of colleges and universities and is the author of FIRE’s annual Spotlight on Speech Codes report.
-She has also spoken to students, faculty, and administrators around the country, and has represented FIRE publicly on national television and radio as well as in publications including Inside Higher Ed and the New York Post.
-When not defending free speech on campus, Samantha enjoys cooking, a cappella singing, and playing the flute and piano.
+Samantha conducts extensive research on policies affecting the free speech and due process rights of students and faculty at hundreds of colleges and universities nationwide.
+She is the author of FIRE’s annual Spotlight on Speech Codes report.
+She speaks extensively on issues of free speech and due process, and has represented FIRE publicly on national television and radio as well as in publications including Inside Higher Ed and the New York Post.

 - “Change is needed as chilling effect sweeps college classrooms,” March 1, 2017